Lu Miaoyi

 Lu Miaoyi (鹿妙夷; born February 2010) is a Chinese chess player who holds the title of International Master (IM).
-She has a peak FIDE rating of 2452, and is the No. 2 junior girl in the world behind only Divya Deshmukh.
+She has a peak FIDE rating of 2452, and is the No. 1 junior girl in the world.
 Lu is the reigning Chinese women's national champion.
 She is the fourth-youngest girl in chess history to become an International Master.